Reaction mechanism (chemical kinetics)

 Chemical equilibrium occurs when the rates of the forward and reverse reactions in a dynamic system become equal, resulting in constant concentrations of reactants and products despite ongoing processes.

-Some chemical reactions, like phase changes, are reversible (i.e. the products can react to re-form the reactants), e.g.
+Some chemical reactions are reversible (i.e. the products can react to re-form the reactants), e.g.

 PCl_5(g)\rightleftharpoons PCl_3(g)+Cl_2(g)